Challenging loop around Splitrock Reservoir with views of the reservoir and Misty Pond from Indian Cliffs.

 Our two cents:

-We’ve done this loop in both directions and think it’s better clockwise (the directions below) because that puts the “easier” rocky woods road sections (Charlottesburg Rd) at the end.
+We’ve done this loop in both directions and think it’s better clockwise (the directions below) because that puts the “easier” rocky woods road sections (Charlottesburg Road) at the end.

-This also means you can give this challenging hike a shot and bail out early if you’ve had it.
-Either way requires a dusty road walk at the beginning and end of the hike.
+Either direction requires a dusty walk along Split Rock Road at the beginning and end of the hike.

 Map: